Seller Financing Helps Sell a Business

 For obvious reasons, a seller prefers cash.
 Tom West of Business Brokerage Press is a writer and analyst on small business transactions.
 According to West, research shows that sellers receive a significantly higher purchase price if they decide to accept terms or carry a seller’s note.
 Furthermore, on average, a seller who sells for all cash receives 69.9 percent of the asking price whereas if the seller is willing to carry some of the finance, the selling price will increase by 15.8%.
 For example, if a business lists for $150,000, and the seller is willing to carry some finance, they will receive approximately $24,000 more than the seller who is asking for all cash.

 Applying the above but instead of looking at the listing price but gross sales, West found that a seller who asks for cash receives, on average, a purchase price of 36 percent of annual sales; compared to the seller accepting terms, who receives an average of 42 percent of annual sales.

-To close this gap, seller financing can be the only solution which has more upside for the seller than they first may consider.
-This especially applies if the economy is difficult, finance is hard to obtain, the business is not attractive or some other situation.
+To close this gap, seller financing can be the only solution that has more upside for the seller than they first may consider.
+This especially applies if the economy is difficult, finance is hard to obtain, the business is not attractive, or some other situation.

 Benefits of seller financing

 Apart from the benefit of the seller receiving interest on the note, the number one upside benefit for the seller is that tax is not paid on the money they receive from the buyer until it’s received.
 An accountant can break the tax position down in more detail but if the seller can delay paying taxes that’s a big plus.